Twitter is a news feed-based social media platform. When you create an account, your tweets will show up in your followers’ news feeds.

 Follow users who are relevant to your channel.
 The more people you follow, the more followers you will get.
 Many people will notice that you have followed them and return the favor.
 Mentioning users in your tweets and using hashtags also helps you to gain followers.
 Aim high – often celebrities and major organizations will respond to you if you mention them!

 Seattle University’s Marcom office has new tools on hand to help you select profile images, cover images and background images that adhere to the new SU brand.
-Contact Sarah Hyde at email@example.com or (206) 296-6109 for assistance, or utilize our social media branding resources.
+Contact Giorgio Guerra at firstname.lastname@example.org or (206) 296-6109 for assistance or to utilize our social media branding resources.

 Twitter will allow you to delete a tweet after you’ve published it – just click on the three –dot icon beneath your tweet and voila!
 However, if someone re-tweets you, you cannot control or delete those tweets.

 You can utilize the DM feature if you want to speak directly to someone in a more private way than tweeting at them using @username.

 Sadly, it’s unlikely that all of your 1,500 followers are real people.
 Some accounts following you may be spam.
 If you detect a follower you believe to be spam or a troll, you can block or report the user (easily done in the drop menus).

 You have the option to make your Twitter account public or private.
 If you are tweeting on behalf of a Seattle University entity, you will likely want to make your account public so that all users can see your content.
 Private accounts are only visible to people who are already following you.

 Use your best judgment when deciding on a voice for your Twitter account.
 Unless you are an individual (ex: a dean, a coach, a professor), you will likely not want to tweet in the first person, but rather use the third person for a more inclusive feel.
 Ex: SU Athletics is a large entity, not an individual, and as such should not tweet in the first person.

 Social Media Marketing Specialist